openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Partly

-A *function types conversion*, i.e., the conversion of one function type to another occurs if the below conditions are met.
+A *function types conversion*, i.e., the conversion of one function type to another occurs if the following conditions are met:

-- parameters types are converted using contravariance
+- Parameter types are converted using contravariance;
-- return types are converted using covariance (see :ref:`Compatible Types`)
+- Return types are converted using covariance (see :ref:`Compatible Types`).

 .. index::
    function types conversion